Current Budget and Budget Process

 Budget and Management Services prepares budget notes to provide Council detailed information on specific topics.

-City Manager Ruffin Hall presented the proposed FY 2017-2016 Budget and the proposed FY 2018 - FY 2022 Capital Improvement Program to City Council during the May 16 City Council meeting.
-The proposed budget outlines city expenditure recommendations for the fiscal year beginning July 1, 2017 and ending June 30, 2018.
-The city's capital improvement program analyzes major facility and equipment needs, establishes priorities, estimates fiscal resources, and schedules the development of funded projects spanning FY 2018 - FY 2022.
+City Manager Ruffin Hall presented the proposed FY 2018-2019 Budget and proposed FY 2018-2019 Capital Improvement Program to City Council during the May 15 City Council Meeting.
+The proposed budget outlines city expenditure recommendations for the fiscal year beginning July 1, 2018 and ending June 30, 2019.
+The city's capital improvement program includes major facility and equipment needs, establishes capital priorities, estimates fiscal resources, and schedules the development of funded projects spanning FY 2019-FY 2023.

 Budget Process Dates